Uninett/Argus-frontend/MANUAL.md

      <img src="public/screenshots/manual/Screenshot 2022-09-09 at 10.08.45 copy 2.png"/>

      * You can see the value of the current refresh interval below the _Incidents table_.
-The refresh interval is displayed **in seconds**.
+The refresh interval is displayed **in whole seconds**.

        <img src="public/screenshots/manual/Screenshot 2022-09-22 at 08.16.17.png"/>

-     * You can change the value of the refresh interval in `/src/config.tsx`.
-The refresh interval is stored **in seconds**.
+     * You can change the refresh interval value in `/src/config.tsx`.
+The refresh interval is stored **in whole seconds**.

        <img src="public/screenshots/manual/Screenshot 2022-09-09 at 10.13.15.png"/>